opensafely-core/airlock/docs/how-tos/review-a-request.md

 ![Request file tree](../screenshots/request_tree.png)

-## View context and controls for a file group
+## View file group context and statistical disclosure controls

 Click on the file group in the tree to view the file group information.

 ![File group](../screenshots/file_group.png)

-File group information contains the information about the context and controls that the researcher has provided for these files.
+File group information contains the information about the file group context and statistical disclosure controls that the researcher has provided for these files.

 ## Review files